GenericMappingTools/GMTjl_doc/tutorials/mosaics/mosaics.md

 \end{examplefig}

 A question that will often arise is: _but what if I want to control the resolution, what zoom level should I choose?_.
-Well, the answer is use trial an error or help yourself a bit and make a figures with the tiles limits.
+Well, the answer is using trial an error or help yourself a bit and make a figures with the tiles limits.
 For that we use the `mesh` option and plot the tiles limits only.

 \begin{examplefig}{}